bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+  * managing the computers resources, providing a user interface, running software built for that operating.

 2. Describe the job of the Scheduler in the OS in general.
+  * the scheduler manages the execution of multiple processes depending on priority and is also responsible for the removal of processes once the cpu has finished processing it.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+  * the benefits of MLFQ over round robin are the different levels of priority and blocking queue's so things get processed depending on the importance, as compared to round robin where every the scheduler just executes everything without importance or structure in a sort of circle.

 ## Programming Exercise: The Lambda School Shell (`lssh`)

 Important Safety Tip: Resist the urge to start coding until you: